epigen/rnaseq_pipeline/README.md

 Note: fastp adapter auto-detection is disabled because we use STDIN mode (i.e., stream the data through pipes) to be disk space efficient.

+Note: Gene annotation takes a while as it depends on external data sources via accessed via biomaRt

 Note: GC-content and length are exon based(!)
 In poly(A)‑selected libraries, the sequencing reads mainly come from exonic regions.